refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useForm.md

 `formProps` includes all necessary values to manage Ant Design [Form](https://ant.design/components/form/) components.

 In the example if you navigate to `/posts/edit/1234` it will manage the data of the post with id of `1234` in an editing context.
-See [Actions](#actions) on how `useForm` determines this is an editing context.
+See the `action` section below on how `useForm` determines this is an editing context.

 Since this is an edit form it will fill the form with the data of the post with the id of `1234` and then the form will be ready to edit further and submit the changes.